-All degree candidates must pass the departmental comprehensive examinations in their last semester of graduate study.
-Written Comprehensives are scheduled three weeks before the end of each semester and are based on a comprehensive knowledge of music history, music theory, and pedagogy.
-Oral Comprehensives are scheduled one week following the Written Comprehensives for all degrees except the Master of Music in Performance.
-Oral examinations for performance majors are scheduled one week prior to the recital and will be based on their recital repertoire.
+All degree candidates must pass the departmental comprehensive examinations in their last semester of graduate study or the following semester.
+Written Comprehensives are scheduled three weeks before the end of each semester and are based on a comprehensive knowledge of graduate course work.
+Oral Comprehensives are scheduled one week following the Written Comprehensives for all degrees.